reiryuki/Miui-Calculator-App/README.md

 ## Changelog

 v0.4
-- Does not using dummy class miui.util.HapticFeedbackUtil but catch exceptions instead
+- Does not use dummy class miui.util.HapticFeedbackUtil but catch exceptions instead

 v0.3
 - Fix background status bar at launch